ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 ## Requirements

-- You must be logged in to your [OVHcloud Control Panel](/links/manager).
+- You have access to the [OVHcloud Control Panel](/links/manager).
-- Order or have an [OVHcloud web hosting plan](/links/web/hosting) on which no SSL certificate is already installed.
+- You plan to order an SSL secured [OVHcloud web hosting plan](/links/web/hosting) or you have a web hosting plan in your customer account without an SSL certificate installed.
-- Order or have a [domain name](/links/web/domains) and have exclusive rights on its use.
-The domain/subdomain(s) must not already be linked to an SSL certificate.
+- You manage a [domain name](/links/web/domains) for which you have exclusive rights.
+The domain name must not already be linked to an SSL certificate.

-## In practice
+## Instructions

 ### 1. Pre-assign the future Let's Encrypt SSL certificate to your domain/subdomain(s) <a name="ssl-multisite"></a>